Protestantism in the Philippines

-Protestant denominations arrived in the Philippines in 1898, after the United States took control of the Philippines from Spain, first with United States Army chaplains and then within months civilian missionaries.
+Protestant denominations arrived in the Philippines in 1898, after the United States took control of the Philippines from Spain, first with the United States Army chaplains and then within months civilian missionaries.

-Protestants makes up nearly 11% of the Filipino population.
+Protestants make up nearly 11% of the Filipino population.
 They include a wide variety of Pentecostal, Evangelical and independent churches.
 Some denominations were founded locally.

 Statistics

+In 2020, the World Christian Database estimated that there are around 38 million Pentecostals and Charismatics along with 19 million Christians independent from denominations in the Philippines.

 History

-It is likely that there was some Protestant activity in the Philippines before 1898, such as during the British occupation of the Philippines, but there was no churches or missions established.
+It is likely that there was some Protestant activity in the Philippines before 1898, such as during the British occupation of Manila, but there were no churches or missions established.
 One alleged early Filipino Protestant was Paulino Zamora, father of Methodist bishop Nicolás Zamora.
 Some consider Paulino to be the first Protestant in the Philippines.
 At the time of the Philippine Revolution, Nicolas Zamora was already preaching the gospel, making him one of the earliest Protestant ministers in the Philippines, even before the arrival of American missionaries.

 Protestantism began to seriously develop in the Philippines after the Spanish–American War when the United States acquired the Philippines from the Spanish with the 1898 Treaty of Paris.
-During American Colonial Period, the Catholic Church was disestablished as the state religion, giving Protestant missionaries more opportunities to enter the islands.
+During American colonial period, the Catholic Church was disestablished as the state religion, giving Protestant missionaries more opportunities to enter the islands.
 In addition, there was a backlash against the Hispanic Catholicism and a greater acceptance of Protestantism represented by the Americans.
 The dominance of the Catholic Church in all aspects of life in Spanish Philippines and Protestant anti-Catholic animosity were prominent reasons for the start of Protestant missionary activity.
 In 1901 the Evangelical Union was established in the Philippines to co-ordinate activities amongst the Protestant denominations and lay the foundations for an indigenous religious movement.

 The first Protestant service during this era was on Sunday, August 28, 1898.
 Chaplain George Stull, a member of The Methodist Episcopal Church, came with the occupying forces.
 Although his primary duty was to minister to the soldiers, he recorded in his diary that that first service, held in an old Spanish dungeon facing Manila Bay, was attended not only by his own men but by some Filipinos as well.
 He commented on this service:

 "That the power of God will use this day to make a good Catholic better, any weak American stronger, any backslider ashamed, and the gloomy old dungeon the beginning of wonderful things in these Islands, is my prayer."